 instances.
 This is all taken care of by the StockingHandler.

-task contains a reference to a unique filter task ID, the ProviderContext
+task contains a reference to a unique filter task ID, the ProviderContext, the

 get a list of StockingFilters that are associated with this specific handler config (3).
 The StockingHandler